lwYeo/ETH-GasOMeter/README.md

 --------------------------------------------------------------------

-If required, edit the following files, before running the software:
+The following files can be used to run the software:

 	- Linux
 	./ETH-GasOMeter.sh